 A: The University has determined specific residential spaces on campus for anyone who needs to quarantine or isolate.
 Those spaces are cleaned after each use and will be assigned based on availability at the time we need to move someone.

-A: Students can absolutely go home if they want to, but if they do, they must stay off campus until their local health department clears them to return.
+A: Students can absolutely go home if they want to, but if they do, they must stay off campus until OWU and/or their local health department clears them to return.
 Once they are cleared to return, they should contact the University for COVID-19 case management before returning to campus (firstname.lastname@example.org).
 They will receive a response and a letter letting them know they are approved to return to campus and resume normal activities.

 A: Privacy is important to us.
 Parents will not be notified unless there is an emergency situation.
-Faculty will receive a notification from the Dean of Students office letting them know that the student needs to study remotely.
+Faculty will receive a notification from the Dean of Students Office letting them know that the student needs to study remotely.
 If the student is an athlete, we will notify their coach as well.
 No specific health information will be released to the others except for a small circle of administrators who are managing the student’s case.

-A: Individuals who have tested positive in the last 3 months do not have to get tested again.
+A: Individuals who have tested positive in the last three months do not have to get tested again.
 However, the University will want to see medical documentation proving that a person has had a prior infection.

 A: Students living in a room with bedroom suites should wear a mask when visiting the other bedroom.
 We hope this will reduce the need to quarantine suitemates if someone in the other bedroom tests positive.
-The final decision about quarantining, based on contact tracing, will be made by public health officials from the Delaware General Health District.
+The final decision about quarantining, based on contact tracing, will be made by health officials from the Delaware Public Health District.

 Students are not expected to wear masks when they are in their bedroom alone or with only their roommate, or when they are using a space that they truly share with others, such as a common in-suite study space.
 But if the only thing suitemates share is a bathroom, students should wear a mask if they enter the other bedroom space.